 Drafter’s Note: Include the following for customers that are JOEs.

 2.«#» “Member’s CHWM”(03/12/25 Version) means the amount of Firm Requirements Power (expressed in annual Average Megawatts) that a Member is eligible to access at Tier 1 Rates.
 The amount of Firm Requirements Power available to «Customer Name» for a Member at Tier 1 Rates is limited to the lesser of such Member’s CHWM or such Member’s Net Requirement.
-Each «Customer Name» Member’s CHWM is stated in Exhibit B.[LF]
+Each «Customer Name» Member’s CHWM is stated in Exhibit B.[LF, SL, BL]

 End Option